projectcipher/cipher/guides/DOCUMENTATION.md

 We have a file named story.doc.

 We write for 5 hours and save each hour.
-Each time we save, this overwrites our copy.

-With Git, it would instead create another version of the file in that point of time.
+Typically, each time we save, we would overwrite our document.
+Though, with Git, it would create another version of the file in that point of time.

 - Git hides these other versions so your folder doesn't get messy, but we can call on the others if need be.
   - Git treats every version of code as a "snapshot" that we can look back/